-Conceived by indie comic book and animation sister-team, Shawnee´and Shawnelle Gibbs, "The Invention of E.J.
-Whitaker" is a 24-page comic book tale mixing elements of Adventure, Romance, Historical Fiction and Steampunk to tell the story of one heroine's epic journey through the cultural and gender land mines of the early 20th century to become a bonafide inventor.
+Conceived by indie comic book and animation sister-team, Shawnee´and Shawnelle Gibbs, the Glyph Award-nominated "The Invention of E.J.
+Whitaker" is a 28-page comic book tale mixing elements of Adventure, Romance, Historical Fiction and Steampunk to tell the story of one heroine's epic journey through the cultural and gender land mines of the early 20th century to become a bonafide inventor.

 Imagine a time in which your week might include being assaulted by patent-jackers, a surprise run-in with Nikola Tesla and catching up on "the tea" through actual tea time with Madame CJ Walker….with no Instagram to capture it all…

 Welcome to the world of Ada Turner and her secret life as E.J.
 Whitaker.

 When Ada Turner, a young Inventor's apprentice, creates a flying machine in 1901, she's introduced to the dangerous side of the Industrial Age.